-Even if you are, consider taking the family underground at Horne Lake Caves anyway.
+Well, even if you are, consider taking the family underground at Horne Lake Caves anyway.
 We know that caving may not be everyone’s cup of tea.
 It can be claustrophobic for a lot of people, children included.
 But descending into the earth and shining your headlamp on amazing stalactite formations made over thousands of years is pretty darn cool, and unforgettable.

 The Horne Lake Caves are only a 45-minute drive from Parksville.
 Reserve a Family Cavern Tour or Rapelling Guided Tours if you’re really adventurous.

-Bird watch at a social distance
+Bird watch at estuaries

 Pacific Rainforest Adventure Tours offer the best of Western Canada birding through guided birding tours on Vancouver Island.
 The birding tours provide a chance to enjoy great views of the most sought after North American birds.